dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 #### Additional Notes

 Of course, you can also deploy Apache APISIX and APISIX Ingress Controller directly in Kubernetes using the official Apache APISIX Helm repository, which allows you to directly use Apache APISIX as a gateway to the APISIX Ingress Controller data plane to carry business traffic.
-This allows you to directly use Apache APISIX as a gateway to carry business traffic on the data plane of the APISIX Ingress Controller.

 Finally, Dapr is injected into the Apache APISIX Proxy Pod via Sidecar annotations, and the microservices in the cluster are invoked through the service invocation module to achieve complete process deployment.